bluekitchen/btstack/port/esp32/README.md

 ### Audio playback

-Audio playback is implemented by `btstack_audio_esp32.c` and supports generic I2S codecs as well as the ES8388 on the [ESP32 LyraT v4.3](https://docs.espressif.com/projects/esp-adf/en/latest/design-guide/board-esp32-lyrat-v4.3.html) devkit.
+Audio playback is implemented by `btstack_audio_esp32_v4.c` resp. `btstack_audio_esp32_v5.c` and supports generic I2S codecs as well as the ES8388 on the
+[ESP32 LyraT v4.3](https://docs.espressif.com/projects/esp-adf/en/latest/design-guide/board-esp32-lyrat-v4.3.html) devkit.

+Due to the various ESP32 variants, please double check the I2S Configuration in the mentioned audio file and verify that the correct menuconfig options are set.

-It uses the first I2S interface with the following pin out:
+For a generic ESP32, the first I2S interface is used with with the following pin out:

 ESP32 pin | I2S Pin
 ----------|---------